Facial hair in the military: United States

 The U.S. Coast Guard allowed beards until 1986, when they were banned by Commandant Admiral Paul Yost.
 The majority of police forces in the United States still ban their officers from wearing beards.

 Mustaches are generally allowed in both the military and police forces (except for those undergoing basic training), so long as they are well-groomed.
-U.S. Army regulations, for example, require that a mustaches be "neatly trimmed, tapered, and tidy", and that "no portion of the mustache will cover the upper lip line, extend sideways beyond a vertical line drawn upward from the corners of the mouth...or extend above a parallel line at the lowest portion of the nose."
+U.S. Army regulations, for example, require that a mustache be "neatly trimmed, tapered, and tidy", and that "no portion of the mustache will cover the upper lip line, extend sideways beyond a vertical line drawn upward from the corners of the mouth...or extend above a parallel line at the lowest portion of the nose."

-Those with skin conditions such as pseudofolliculitis barbae or severe acne are allowed to maintain short facial hair with the permission of a doctor or medic, but no shaping is allowed, only trimming with an electric razor, or approved regular razor.
-1/8–1/4 of an inch (1.6 mm to 3.2 mm) is usually the standard for this condition.
+Those with skin conditions such as pseudofolliculitis barbae or severe acne are allowed to maintain short facial hair with the permission of a doctor or medic.
+Still, no shaping is allowed; only trimming with an electric razor or an approved regular razor is permitted.
+1/8–1/4 of an inch (3.17 mm to 6.34 mm) is usually the standard for this condition.
+In 2025, the United States Army eliminated long-term medical shaving waivers, stating that soldiers who cannot meet grooming requirements will be disciplined or removed.
+This disproportionately affects black service members.